ikiranis/linux-setup/README.md

-# Install basic programs in Ubuntu
+# Install basic software in Ubuntu